ADM36/nba_pistons_proj/README.md

 Yellow cells denote Top 5 in the league.
 Orange cells denote Best in the league.

 ### 2003 - 04
-Team	Offensive Points	Defensive Points	Total Points San Antonio Spurs	5	9	14
+**Team	Offensive Points,	Defensive Points,	Total Points**

+San Antonio Spurs	5,	9,	14

-**Detroit Pistons	1	12	13
+***Detroit Pistons	1,	12,	13**

-Indiana Pacers	1	10	11
+Indiana Pacers	1,	10,	11

-*Los Angeles Lakers	6	0	6
+*_Los Angeles Lakers	6,	0,	6_

-Sacramento Kings	9	-3	6
+Sacramento Kings	9,	-3,	6

-Dallas Mavericks	11	-7	4
+Dallas Mavericks	11,	-7,	4

 WHAT HAPPENED?
 Los Angeles should NOT have made it to the finals.
 San Antonio had the better all-around team, but Kobe plus Shaq and some Derek Fisher magic spoiled a return trip for the Spurs.
 Detroit winning that matchup was the correct outcome according to the completeness confirmation.
 Tayshaun Prince hounded Kobe Bryant, and the injury-riddled Lakers fumbled often and didn't move enough of their offense through a dominant Shaq.